Alborz Province Iran Travel Guide

 Stay in local guesthouses (Mehmansara).
 Utilize Karaj's public transport (metro, buses, shared taxis).
 Eat street food and at local budget eateries.
 Focus on free attractions like parks and scenic drives.
 Carry cash and exchange at market rates.
 GetYourGuide also has budget-friendly options.

 Plan your trip around Nowruz (late March) to experience Persian New Year festivities.
-Be aware of increased travel and accommodation costs at this time.
+Be aware of increased travel and accommodation costs during this time.
 Off-season exploration strategies: Travel during summer (if heat is manageable) or deep winter for fewer crowds and lower prices.
 Focus on indoor attractions or activities suited to the season.
 Cultural events outside of peak tourist seasons also offer an authentic view of local life.

-Explore Karaj's artistic heritage and amazing buildings.
+Explore Karaj's artistic heritage and architectural marvels.

 Explore the rich world of Iranian handicrafts, often found in local bazaars.
 These items reflect centuries of artistic tradition.